Tennessee State Route 359

 State Route 359 (SR 359) is a 4.9 mi north-south state highway located entirely in Carter County, Tennessee.

 Route description

 SR 359 begins at an interchange with I-26/US 19W/US 23 exit 27.
 From this interchange, SR 359 travels eastward to South Roan Street; it then turns north onto, and merges with, South Roan Street for 0.2 mi to an intersection where South Roan Street continues north and SR 359 turns northeast and continues a north-northeast track to Milligan Highway.
 SR 359 turns east on to Milligan Highway and continues a northeasterly track until it ends at an intersection with US 321/SR 67.

 History

-Prior to 1982, SR 359 was designated SR 67A.
+Prior to the 1983 renumbering, SR 359 was designated SR 67A.